 Miradouro da Vista Do Rei

 Another popular viewpoint that tourists root for is Vista Do Rei (see the featured image on top of this article).
-It is conveniently located just a few steps from Monte Palace Hotel.
-Vista Do Rei is also the easiest São Miguel attraction to reach.
+It is conveniently located just a few steps from an abandoned Monte Palace Hotel.
+Vista Do Rei is also the easiest São Miguel attraction to reach without having to walk much.
 You can drive all the way to the top.

 Lagoa de Santiago & more